NwaforAugustine321/IUBH-web-development/README.md

 This is IUBH web development project

-## Getting Started

-Steps to run the project:
+## Steps to run the project:

-install all project dependency
+1. Install all project dependency

 ```bash
 npm install